benranderson/benranderson.github.io/content/blog/streamlit-matplotlib.md

 def fig_to_html(fig, dpi=100):
     """Convert a Matplotlib figure to base64-encoded HTML img tag.

-    Necessary to avoid issues with load-balanced production servers where containers don't share a filesystem.
+    Necessary to avoid issues with load-balanced servers where containers don't share a filesystem.

     Args:
         fig: Matplotlib figure object